 Book Award Travel You Didn't Know Existed

 Note that all of the solutions we explore are in Business Class.
-With almost no exception, we believe that economy class travel is only worth purchasing for cash, it is basically never worth redeeming economy class tickets.
+With almost no exception, we believe that economy class travel is best to purchase with cash.
+It is basically never worth redeeming miles for economy class tickets.

 All Nippon Airways (ANA) Mileage Club